armanvirus/lectrocloud/README.md

 ## About Acawave

 Acawave aims to revolutionize the way university students collaborate, learn, and share knowledge.
-With personalized newsfeeds, discussion forums, resource sharing, and expert insights, Connectix empowers students to excel academically.
+With personalized newsfeeds, discussion forums, resource sharing, and expert insights, acawave empowers students to excel academically.

 ## Getting Started